 I was surprised to find this was a first published novel by Keeley!
 I mean, she might have ten more in a drawer at home, sure.
 But the prose is so well-crafted and enjoyable, and the characters are so complex and always stay true to their motivations, I enjoyed those two aspects so much.
 I’m very much looking forward to her next book.

 Diversity note: I don’t know how Keeley identifies, but she has a wife.

-My first romance novel with narration that breaks the fourth wall, and I quite enjoyed it.
-Gays of our Lives is an opposites-attract romance between two very different gay men: Emerson Robinette, an often-caustic, depressed GED teacher, and Obie Magovney, a cheerful hipster who rides a motorcycle and sells handmade ties.
-Emerson has MS, he’s not even a year out from his diagnosis, and he’s NOT in a good place with it yet.
+An opposites-attract romance between two very different gay men: Emerson Robinette, an often-caustic, depressed teacher with MS, and Obie Magovney, a cheerful hipster who rides a motorcycle and sells handmade ties.
+Emerson isn’t even a year out from his diagnosis, and he’s NOT in a good place with it yet.
 He’s given up on relationships, especially since he’s convinced his body won’t allow him to live out his BDSM fantasies with a partner.
 Obie, however, doesn’t see any reason why Emerson can’t have what he wants.
 He accepts Emerson as-is and helps him start exploring both his kink and the possibility of being happy.

 Diversity note: Ripper is genderqueer and prefers the z-based pronouns.

 Dear Universe, I would like more high quality M/F queer romance, please, and soon.
 Please see this book for an example.